 - “promotes autonomy but also provides many resources for professional growth”

 What patient population do we care for?

-Oakland is one of the most culturally and ethnically diverse cities in America with more than 125 languages and dialects spoken.
+Oakland is one of the most culturally and ethnically diverse cities in America with more than 125 languages and dialects are spoken.
 African Americans comprise approximately 30% of our patients, and Hispanics another 20%.
-In addition to their time at Kaiser Oakland, our residents care for patients at a large county hospital (UCSF’s San Francisco General Hospital – on endocrinology rotation and other electives), the Lifelong Clinics of Oakland, the Malta Free Clinic of Oakland, and other Bay Area community sites such as San Quentin prison, La Clinica de La Raza, and the Native American Health Center .
+In addition to their time at Kaiser Oakland, our residents care for patients at a large county hospital (UCSF’s San Francisco General Hospital – on endocrinology rotation and other electives), the Lifelong Clinics of Oakland, the Malta Free Clinic of Oakland, and other Bay Area community sites such as San Quentin prison, La Clinica de La Raza, Center for Elder Independence, the Native American Health Center, and BOSS (Building Opportunities for Self-Sufficiency).
 Former graduates now practice at several of these community sites.
 Social justice is our program’s mission, and we aim to eliminate disparities in health outcomes by providing the same high-level care to all individuals.

-Our commitment to diversity includes pipeline mentoring efforts with local schools led by Dr. Nailah Thompson, the Integrated Health Care rotation for rising second-year medical students from backgrounds traditionally under-represented in medicine from across the country, and the Medical Student Diversity Scholarship program created to support medical students who share our mission to create a more diverse physician work force for our patients.
+Our commitment to our diverse community includes pipeline mentoring efforts with local elementary and high schools led by Dr. Nailah Thompson, the Integrated Health Care rotation for rising second-year medical students from backgrounds traditionally under-represented in medicine from across the country, and the Medical Student Diversity Scholarship program created to support medical students who share our mission to create a more diverse physician workforce for our patients.

 I speak additional language(s).
 Are there opportunities for me to use my language skills in caring for patients?